Caramel Bath Truffles Projecthttps://www.brambleberry.com/in-the-studio/projects/bath-bombs/caramel-bath-truffles-project/PS000124.html

 In the water, the formula creates a slow fizzing reaction and with small, creamy bubbles.
 If you want more bubbles, place the bar directly under the running faucet while breaking it into small pieces.

 Warm Vanilla Sugar Fragrance Oil does discolor to a light brown.
 Pictured below are the bath truffles after about 1.5 months.
 As you can see, the white layer has turned tan.
 It took quite a while for the discoloration to occur, but that could vary batch to batch.

 If you don’t plan on using these bath truffles within about a month, there are a few vanilla discoloration workarounds for this project.

 - You can choose a different, non-discoloring fragrance oil.
 A great option would be Pure Honey – it has sweet, foodie notes and no discoloration.

 - Only add the Warm Vanilla Sugar Fragrance Oil to the tan half of the bath truffle mixture.

-- Add more Bronze Mica.
+- Add more Copper Sparkle Mica.
 If the tan-colored half of the mixture is darker, the contrast may pop a little more.
 Just keep in mind more color will also be in the bath water.